El ajiaco criollo is one of the most distinctive dishes of Creole cuisine. Although some see it only as a stew, it has more than 500 years of history.

-The Spaniards used a Spanish dish, the rotten pot, adding vegetables (tubers and roots such as sweet potatoes, cassava, malanga, yams …) and tasajo (beef salted).
-Over time, the Spanish dish was suppressed chickpeas, being, from then on, a Cuban dish.
+The Spaniards used for this a Spanish dish, the rotten pot, adding food (tubers and roots such as sweet potatoes, cassava, malanga, yam …) and tasajo (salted beef).
+With time, the Spanish dish was suppressed with chickpeas, being, thereafter, a Cuban dish.

-Over time, this dish came to be highly appreciated by the nobles, who were not served on their tables if there were no foreign guests.
+Over time, this dish came to be much appreciated by the nobles, who did not serve it at their tables if there were no foreign guests.

 - 90 gr. of bacon